 I am so excited to share with you a recent craft project that I fell in love with.
 I wanted to stop in for a few moments to share with you how I created these beautiful Faux Mercury Glass Charger Plates from my post An Elegant Christmas Tablescape .

-A couple of weeks ago a fellow blogger, Gina of The Shabby Creek Cottage featured an article on Creating Faux Mercury Glass Plates .
+A couple of weeks ago I read a featured article on Creating Faux Mercury Glass Plates on another blog.
 She created a wall vignette from a bunch of dollar store plates she created.
 When I read her tutorial I was inspired to create my own “mercury glass” plates.
 I thought to myself, “Wow!
 I would love to get my hands on some charger size plates, they would look great on my holiday dinner table!”

 So the search began.
 I ran to Dollar Tree and was disappointed when they only had small textured dinner plates in stock.
 I knew I needed at least a 13″ clear glass plate to get the look I wanted.
 I turned to the internet and did not have much luck.
 Either they were very expensive or sold in sets of 6.
 I needed eight!
 I was about ready to give up when I wandered into my local Walmart to scan their selection of clear dinnerware.
 That’s when I noticed at the end of the aisle a stack of 13″ Glass Serving Platters at $4.48 a piece!
 Game on!

-You can also buy a set of six platters at Amazon.com for $39.99.
+You can also buy a set of six platters at Amazon.

-7. When everything is dry, flip the plate over and admire your work!
 You can actually see yourself in these babies!
-This mirror glass paint is awesome!
+This paint is awesome!